initialed85/djangolang/README.md

 ### Caching

-So the broad approach will be something like:
+The cache approach is as follows:

-- Use a cache key of `(table name):(optional foreign key):(filter hash)`
+- Cache key of `(table name):(optional foreign key):(filter hash)`
-- GET requests will prefer to return a cached item but fall back to returning an uncached item (and caching it in the process)
+- GET requests try to return a cached item but fall back to making a database query (and setting the result as the cached item)
-- POST, PUT and PATCH requests will always return an uncached item
+- POST, PUT and PATCH requests will always return the result of the database query
 - DELETE requests will always return nothing
 - Between introspection and generation, record which tables reference which other tables
 - Perform cache invalidation at the WebSocket CDC server using the table reference information